 - Satoshi registered the Bitcoin.org domain in August 2008, more than 2 months before the whitepaper publication

-- Bitmain founder Jihan Wu translated the paper to Chinese
+- Bitmain founder Jihan Wu translated the paper into Chinese

 - Satoshi Nakamoto first connected with Hal Finney via the Metzdowd site’s Cryptography Mailing List.
 Finney of course went on to become the first recipient in a Bitcoin transaction (with Nakamoto the sender) and has been widely rumored to have been Satoshi himself, as it was common practice for developers to do a first test transaction with themselves first.
 Finney died in 2014. =